-If you are educated in one of the “Recognized Health Professions”—as defined by IBLCE—you are set.
+If you are educated in one of the “Recognized Health Professions”—as defined by IBLCE—it’s really easy!
+You are already set.
 The IBLCE assumes you have completed the course prior to receiving your degree, and you just need to submit a copy of your government-issued license or registration or a copy of your diploma, transcript or degree.
-In that case, you can skip reading this post—or share it with someone else who is struggling.
+In that case, you can skip reading this post—or forward it with someone else who is struggling.

 If you’re struggling with this, listen up!
 I learned a few things today I’ve never known before.

 The Eight “Higher Education” Courses: Easy and hard ways to meet IBLCE’s health science requirement